Wednesday 24 April 2024

 The USP of the area is hop picking, and the history of the Cockneys that came down from E London every summer to pick them.

-On the right is a museum built in the local boarding and tin roof style, and on the let is a toilet block, as there wasn't one on site originally.
+On the right is a museum built in the local boarding and tin roof style, and on the left is a toilet block, as there wasn't one on site originally.
 It has been beautifully disguised as a coal office, only a small sign points tom its real purpose.
 No B&Q sheds on this railway!

 Inside the little museum is a thoughtful display, with hop related objects, videos, and old photographs.
 This is for passengers to have something to do when the engine runs round.